-The Daverins were fortunate in that, although there were five deaths from ‘debility’ among the children and four births on their ship, there were no epidemics on the voyage.
-The general health of the immigrants had been remarkably good; the hospital for the men was not used once during the voyage, and that of the females only in cases of accouchement.
+The Daverins were fortunate in that, although there were five deaths from ‘debility’ [physical weakness, especially as a result of illness] among the children and four births on their ship, there were no epidemics on the voyage.
+The general health of the immigrants had been remarkably good; the hospital for the men was not used once during the voyage, and that of the females only in cases of accouchement [the action of giving birth to a baby].
 Both Captain Flett and Dr. Patrick Culhane, the surgeon superintendent of the ship, spoke very highly of the behaviour of the immigrants.

 When the VOCALIST arrived at Algoa Bay little time was lost in landing the immigrants.
 Among the 418 immigrants who sailed from Liverpool there were about 135 permit cases.
 These persons went ashore immediately and were received by their friends, presenting no further charge upon the immigration authorities in Port Elizabeth.
 Regulations allowed the other immigrants to remain on board for seven days after arrival if necessary, until such time as they could be passed on to the landing depot, which was situated close to the shore in the vicinity of the Baakens River estuary, and thence to their destinations.

-At this time a breakwater was in the course of construction by the local harbour board.
+At this time the first, but unsuccessful, breakwater was in the course of construction by the local Harbour Board.
 A staircase for the use of passengers had been fixed to the breakwater outside the surf during the week preceding the arrival of the VOCALIST.
 However, the builders of the breakwater were defeated by the violence of the sea and apparently the steps were not yet in general use when the lady immigrants from the ship were landed.
 It must have been an unforgettable experience for Ellen Daverin, and her three daughters, to be carried through the surf on the back of a ‘huge black man’.